IndiaFilings / Learn / Association Of Persons Aop

 Taxation of Association of Persons

-The imposition of tax on Association of Persons occurs in majorly in two phases.
-One at the AOP level and the other at the members’ level.
-At the first level, taxation of income depends on whether the share of income is determinate or not.
-When the shares are confirmed, and the income of the AOP is assessed concerning every members’ share at their applicable rate, then the income of the member will be taxed on their respective share with the credit of taxes paid by the AOP.
-The provisions of Section 167B and Section 86 has been condensed into the table given below.
+The imposition of tax on AOP in income tax occurs mainly in two phases.
+One at the AOP level and the other at the members' level.
+At the first level, income taxation depends on whether the share of income is determined.
+When the shares are confirmed, and the income of the AOP is assessed concerning every member's share at their applicable rate, then the member's income will be taxed on their respective share with the credit of taxes paid by the AOP.
+The provisions of Section 167B and Section 86 have been condensed into the table given below.

 Nature of AOP AOP – assessed Member – assessed

-Share Determined – Income assessment Income of AOP is assessed at Maximum Marginal Rate Exempt from the hands of the members
+Share Determined – Income assessment The income of AOP is assessed at the Maximum Marginal Rate Exempt from the hands of the members

-Share Undetermined – Income assessment Income is assessed at Maximum Marginal Rate.
-Any member is assessed at higher than Maximum Marginal Rate, Income is assessed at such a higher rate.
+Share Undetermined – Income assessment Income is assessed at the Maximum Marginal Rate.
+Any member is assessed at a higher than the Maximum Marginal Rate, and Income is assessed at such a higher rate.
 The share of Income is exempt in the hands of the member.

 Computation of Taxable Income of AOP